 He is a Board Member for Operation North Pole, a 501(c)3 charity providing special programs to children suffering from cancer and other life-threatening diseases as well as other outreach programs.
 Additionally, he continues to serve as a member of the Greater Chicago Red Cross Heroes Program since 2004, which honors every day heroes each year in the Chicagoland area who have made a difference in the lives of others.
 He also chairs the Blood Donation Committee for the Village of Mundelein working with LifeSource Blood Services and was honored by the Illinois Association of Blood Banks for continued efforts and innovation raising the awareness for blood donors in 2014.
+He also received the International Humanitarian Award from ADRP – International Division of ABC for 2019.

 He has held numerous executive officer positions including President of the Illinois Fire Chiefs Association, President of the Metropolitan Fire Chiefs Association, President of the Lake County Fire Chief’s Association and Chairman of the Lake and McHenry Counties Specialized Response Teams as well as being the Chair of the Illinois Fire Chiefs Foundation Fund Raising Committee.
 Chief Sashko was recognized by the Illinois Fire Chief’s Association as the “Chief of the Year” for 2006 and was also a nominee for the Chief of the Year for the International Fire Chiefs Association in that same year.
 He also was recognized as the Alumni of the Year from Buffalo Grove High School in 2002 and Firefighter of the Year award from the Grayslake, Mundelein, and Libertyville Exchange Club of America in 2011.